-Table 4.2 Quarantine pests for strawberries from Korea for which the URE outcome is adopted from previous assessments
+Table 4.2 Quarantine pests of strawberries from Korea for which the URE outcome is adopted from previous assessments

-Pest Common name Thrips (Thripidae) Frankliniella intonsa (EP) Eurasian flower thrips Frankliniella occidentalis (EP, NT) western flower thrips
+Pest Common name Fruit flies [Diptera: Drosophilidae] Drosophila suzukii (EP) spotted wing drosophila Thrips (Thripidae) Frankliniella intonsa (EP) Eurasian flower thrips Frankliniella occidentalis (EP, NT) western flower thrips

 EP: Species has been assessed previously and import policy already exists.
 NT: Pest of quarantine concern for the Northern Territory.

-Table 4.3 Quarantine pests for strawberries from Korea for which some of the likelihood ratings and consequence estimates are adopted from previous assessments
+Table 4.3 Quarantine pests of strawberries from Korea for which some of the likelihood ratings and consequence estimates are adopted from previous assessments